What is Polyhydramnios?

-Polyhydramnios usually means that there is an increased amount of amniotic fluid present.
+Polyhydramnios usually means that there is an increased amount of amniotic fluid present (oligohydramnios means that there is not enough amniotic fluid).
+Amniotic fluid is fluid surrounding the fetus inside the uterus during pregnancy.
 The amount of amniotic fluid is usually determined by fetal urination and fetal swallowing, so anything that impairs either of these can impact the amniotic fluid.

 The amniotic fluid increases until about 34 weeks and then slightly decreases toward the due date.

 How is the amount of amniotic fluid determined?

 After 20 weeks’ gestation, amniotic fluid volume is assessed by using